asdstory/Single_Particle_Analysis/CRYO-EM: HOW TO CHANGE BOX SIZE AND PIXEL SIZE.md

 #Let say you want to change the pixel size of your map from before to 4 Å:

 relion_image_handler --i cryosparc_200Pix.mrc --rescale_angpix 1.26 --o cryosparc_200Pix1.26A.mrc

+# You may want to change the pixel size first.

+## If you want to get a map with Boxsize 200 and Pixel size 1.06A, you may want to do Pixel size first, and then box size, while use EMAN2 to check the box size that is :

+- [ ] elion_image_handler --i cryosparc_P7_J30__localfilter_2.8A.mrc --rescale_angpix 1.26 --o cryosparc_Pix1.26A.mrc
+- [ ] relion_image_handler --i cryosparc_Pix1.26A.mrc --new_box 200 --o cryosparc_200Pix1.26A.mrc
+- [ ] e2iminfo.py cryosparc_200Pix1.26A.mrc